 All staff members have the ability to confront and document incidents within the residence halls and across campus.
 Any incident report written by a member of the student hall staff will be sent to the appropriate Assistant Director for appropriate action.
 Any residents who do not comply with the reasonable requests of Student Life professional or student staff members may be documented for compliance and/or disorderly conduct.

-Assistant Directors are professional staff members that live on and off campus.
+Assistant Directors are professional staff members that live on campus.

 Assistant Director of Housing and Academic Success is responsible for the housing process for both incoming and returning students to the residence halls, residential meal plans, individualized academic meetings with students, and upholding a climate of holistic academic success across campus.